 Indira Gandhi Park – It is the green hub of the city.
 An ideal place for relaxation and to interact with nature.

 Jawaharlal Nehru State Museum - An ideal place to understand the tribal life of the state.
 It exhibits the multifaceted life of the people here.
-From religious articles to wood carvings and from Musical instruments, ornaments, weapons to textiles; this place exhibits the rich tradition, culture and the different aspects of the lives of the local people.
+From religious articles to wood carvings and Musical instruments, ornaments, and weapons to textiles; this place exhibits the rich tradition, culture and the different aspects of the lives of the local people.

 Ziro - Contrary to the name nature has blessed this place with an abundance of beauty.
-Ziro is the headquarter of Lower Subansiri district.
+Ziro is the headquarter of the Lower Subansiri district.
 The distance from the capital Itanagar is 164 Km.
 Arunachal is the home of many tribal people and among them ’Apatani’ is regarded as the most advanced group.
 They are the inhabitants of this picturesque village.
 Ziro was originally a village but now has turned into a town.
-Situated in the midst of Apatani plateau which is given the title of World Heritage site by UNESCO, Ziro offers a majestic view of the valley and the Himalayan Mountains which guard it.
+Situated amid the Apatani plateau which is given the title of World Heritage site by UNESCO, Ziro offers a majestic view of the valley and the Himalayan Mountains which guard it.

 Namdapha National Park - It is in the Changlang district of Arunachal Pradesh and is very close to Indo- Myanmar border.
 Namdapha has got a wide range of flora and fauna.
 It is the home of several animals such as Snow Leopard, Tiger, elephant, gaur, deer, sloth bear etc. It is also the home of rare species called Hoolock Gibbon.
-Trekking and Jeep / Gypsy safari, the park provides both the option for the jungle lovers.
+Trekking and Jeep / Gypsy safari, the park provides both options for jungle lovers.